Masimo Corporation v. Pear Therapeutics, Inc. | Law.com Rada...

-Pear Therapeutics, a platform for prescription digital treatments, has turned to attorney Jennifer Seraphine of Turner Boyd to fend off a pending trademark lawsuit seeking judicial review of decisions made by the Trademark Trial and Appeal Board.
-The action was filed Aug.
-19 in California Northern District Court by Knobbe, Martens, Olson & Bear on behalf of Masimo Corp., maker of signal extraction technology, a/k/a 'SET,' which is used to monitor patients.
-The suit challenges the appeal board's decision to deny the plaintiff's underlying claim that the defendant's 'ReSET' and 'ReSET-O' marks are confusingly similar to Masimo's 'SET' and 'RD SET' marks.
-The case, assigned to U.S. District Judge Alex G. Tse, is 3:22-cv-04780, Masimo Corp. v.
-Pear Therapeutics Inc.
+Honigman partners Scott D. Barnett, Mary Alexander Hyde and Deborah 'Bea' Swedlow have entered appearances for Pear Therapeutics, a platform for prescription digital treatments, in a pending trademark infringement lawsuit.
+The case, filed Aug.
+19 in California Northern District Court by Knobbe, Martens, Olson & Bear on behalf of Masimo Corp., maker of signal extraction technology, a/k/a 'SET,' challenges the appeal board's decision to deny the plaintiff's underlying claim that the defendant's 'ReSET' and 'ReSET-O' marks are confusingly similar to Masimo’s 'SET' and 'RD SET' marks.
+The case, assigned to U.S. District Judge Jon S. Tigar, is 4:22-cv-04780, Masimo Corporation v.
+Pear Therapeutics, Inc.

 Health Care